… because it’s the birthplace of that modern wine that reinvented itself in the 19th century.

 Sangiovese and Cabernet Sauvignon are planted in the steeper slopes and the higher area, with Malvasia Bianca del Chianti and Sauvignon Blanc in the fluvial terraces.
 Planting density is 6,600 vines per hectare.
 Wines from this area are very intense on the nose: fresh fruit, violet flowers and balsamic notes.
 Good structure, body and persistence.

 This soil is also present in many zones of the Chianti Classico territory.
 Composed by sands and rocks, well drained and furnished with little organic matter.
 The slopes are quite steep with altitudes of 460 meters above sea level and southern exposure.
-The vineyards in this area to the north of the company are planted with Sangiovese, Merlot, Chardonnay, and a small portion of Riesling; planting density ranges from 5,500 to 6,600 vines per hectare.
+The vineyards in this area to the north of the company are planted with Sangiovese, Merlot, Chardonnay; planting density ranges from 5,500 to 6,600 vines per hectare.
 The soils yield complex wines that are quite fruity and well structured.
-This area is especially well suited to viticulture and includes the Casalferro vineyard, which is the source of the Merlot used to make the Casalferro wine.
+This area is especially well suited to viticulture and includes part of the Casalferro vineyard, which is the source of the Merlot used to make the Casalferro wine.

 Altitudes varying from 450 to 500 meters above sea level.
 The soils are very thin and the preferred exposure of the vineyards is to the west, northwest and south.
 The geological formations found in this area are the Scaglia Toscana (a pink limestone) and the Macigno formation.
 The Sangiovese is the variety present in this area, and the wine obtained is very concentrated, with a complex structure and intense minerality.